praeyz/AltSchool_FirstSemester_Project/README.md

 <br>- **Efficient Data Management:** Efficient handling of student data, including enrollment, grades, and personal information.
 <br>- **Secure:** Implements best practices for data security and privacy.

-Feel free to explore the code, raise issues, and contribute to the project.
+Feel free to explore the code.
 Your feedback and contributions are highly appreciated!